Let’s talk about how to make consistent money online and how you can bring that into your world on a daily basis.

 Pay attention to what offers you have.
 What are your products?
 What are your services?
 Know what that looks like in detail.
 How much time does it take for you to do them?
 Are you delivering them live or are they pre-recorded?

-If you’re a service or coach, think about how many of those can you do in a month.
+If you’re offering a service or you’re a coach, think about how many of your offers you can do in a month.

 Next, you need to look at your pricing.
 Are you pricing things appropriately?

 Really, at the end of the day, pricing is up to you.
 There’s no right or wrong way to do this.
 But again, if you have a whole bunch of offers priced at $5 or $7, it might be a struggle to hit $5k if you’ve only got 100 people on your email list.

 Be realistic and drop the drama because this has nothing to do with emotion in any way, shape, or form, but more to do with how, how are you going to do it, how are you going to reach that number?

 Be a bit detached about the process otherwise, all you’ll do is focus on the numbers.

 This is a fundamental thing that I see a lot of people not understanding and they wonder why they’re not making money.